Tactics Ogre: Let Us Cling Together (2010 video game): Release

 The remake was announced in July 2010.
 The Japanese subtitle Wheel of Fortune, which referenced the new tarot-themed mechanics, was taken from the tarot card of the same name.
-Wallpapers and ring tones inspired by the remake were included in the mobile port of Ogre Battle: The March of the Black Queen, released in September 2010.
-The Tactics Ogre remake was released on November 11, 2010 as a physical and digital release.
+Wallpapers and ring tones inspired by the remake were included in the mobile port of Ogre Battle: The March of the Black Queen, released in September.
+The Tactics Ogre remake was released on November 11 as a physical and digital release.
 Between December 2010 and January 2011, three free pieces of downloadable content (DLC) were released, featuring scenarios focusing on Denam using the World system to rewrite earlier events.
 The scenarios covered the characters of Warren and Hamilton, and the attack on Denam's home town that featured in the game's opening.
 Matsuno created the scenario for the DLC, and found his stories for Hamilton and Warren moved him to tears.
-A guidebook was released in December 2010, featuring gameplay information and a developer interview.
+A guidebook was released in December, featuring gameplay information and a developer interview.
 An artbook featuring commentary from Yoshida and Masao was released in May 2011, and a fan book featuring artwork and developers answering fan questions was released in July.

-A North American release for the remake was announced in July 2010, the day after its announcement in Japan.
-This version retained its original subtitle of Let Us Cling Together.
-A European release, the first of the game in any form, was announced shortly after this.
+A North American version (which retained its original subtitle of Let Us Cling Together) and European version were confirmed after the Japanese release.
 For its Western marketing, an animated trailer was created by animation studio Kamikaze Douga, depicting key scenes from the narrative and featuring a unique track created by Sakimoto.
 The trailer made use of cel-shaded animation mapped onto motion captured models.
-The game released in North America on February 15, 2011, with select retailers offering a pre-order bonus of tarot carts designed by Yoshida.
+The game was released in North America on February 15, 2011, with select retailers offering a pre-order bonus of tarot carts designed by Yoshida.
 It launched in Australia on February 24.
 The European release on February 25 included a limited Premium Edition featuring the tarot set, an artbook, and a mini soundtrack CD.
 The Japanese DLC was included in the retail game for Western territories.